fidelsalgado/indiegogo_challenge/README.md

 ```bash
 $ grunt serve
 ```
-Then the project should run your browser!
+Then the project should run on your browser!